Hybrid Goldstone Modes from the Double Copy Bootstrap: Introduction

 \section{Introduction}

-The double copy framework manifests a remarkable connection between the unique (at lowest order in derivatives) interacting theories of spin-1 and spin-2: the amplitudes of GR can be written as the squares of specific color-dual kinematic factors that define Yang-Mills \cite{Bern:2008qj, Bern:2010ue}.
+The double copy framework manifests a remarkable connection between the unique (at lowest order in derivatives) interacting theories of spin-1 and spin-2: the amplitudes of General Relativity (GR) can be written as the squares of specific color-dual kinematic numerators that define Yang-Mills (YM) \cite{Bern:2008qj, Bern:2010ue}.
 This connection has its origin in open-closed string duality \cite{Kawai:1985xq} and is closely related to the scattering equations approach of \cite{Cachazo:2013gna,Cachazo:2013hca}.
-The double copy has since been extended to include supersymmetric theories and loop level, as reviewed in \cite{Bern:2019prr,Bern:2022wqg}.
-Moreover, scalar field theories with enhanced soft limits \cite{Cheung:2014dqa} (that generalise the Adler zero and hence can be seen as Goldstone theories) have also been formulated in the double copy framework, see e.g.~\cite{Cheung:2017pzi}.
+The double copy has since been extended to include supersymmetric theories and loop level, as reviewed in \cite{Bern:2019prr,Bern:2022wqg}, as well as scalar field theories with enhanced soft limits that generalise the Adler zero and hence can be seen as Goldstone theories \cite{Cheung:2014dqa, Cheung:2017pzi}.

-A natural question regards the uniqueness of the double copy factors: are higher-derivative corrections encoded in other factors?
-For the color-dual factors of YM, there is a single additional possibility at 3-point (while at 4-point, there are already 8 different tensorial structures \cite{Bern:2017tuc, Carrasco:2019yyn}) that generates the unique $F^3$ correction.
+A natural question regards the uniqueness of the kinematic numerators: are higher-derivative corrections encoded in other color-dual kinematic numerators?
+For the color-dual kinematic numerator of YM, there is a single additional possibility at 3-point (while at 4-point, there are already 8 different tensorial structures \cite{Bern:2017tuc, Carrasco:2019yyn}) that generates the unique $F^3$ correction.
 Using this as a seed interaction, double copy compatibility at 4-point then implies the inclusion of a $F^4$ term.
 Moreover, following the same logic at 5-point requires the further quartic term $D^2 F^4$ \cite{Carrasco:2022lbm}.
 It was conjectured to go up to all derivatives, leading to a UV complete series that is part of the bosonic open string amplitude \cite{Carrasco:2022lbm,Elvang:2018dco}.